Avoiding Opioid Addiction in the Construction Industry

 This approach can help improve recovery, reduce the need for surgery and produce better long-term medical outcomes.

 An Alternative to Opioids for Managing Chronic Pain

 “We are looking at employee health and safety all the time,” Ives said.
 “We realize it all starts with how we medically manage the treatment of chronic pain.”
-This is particularly significant for the construction industry, where Travelers claim data shows that injured construction workers who suffer from chronic pain can be out of work for as much as 50 percent longer than those in other industries.
+This is particularly significant for the construction industry, where Travelers Claim data shows that injured construction workers who suffer from chronic pain can be out of work for as much as 50% longer than those in other industries.

 For injured construction workers, Travelers is working to help change an otherwise unfortunate outcome associated with what may have become a long-term dependency on opioids.
 “We’re seeing promising results,” Ives said.
 Employers are seeing their injured workers recover faster, return to work sooner and be less likely to experience long-term chronic pain.

 Learn more about protecting your construction company from the common and more specialized risks facing your industry.
 Talk to your agent to learn more.